MekhalaSaxena97/agile-ba-sprint-showcase/06-to-be-process-map/README.md

 # 🟢 TO-BE Process Map - Future State Optimization

 ## 🚀 The Art of Re-Engineering (Designing the Fix)
 If an AS-IS process map is a crime scene investigation, a TO-BE process map is the architectural blueprint for the rebuild.
 Identifying a business bottleneck is only half the battle; the real mastery lies in architecting the structural escape route.
-This blueprint isn't an idealistic wish list—it is an engineering blueprint designed to ruthlessly eliminate friction, automate regulatory compliance, and drop onboarding churn below our 10% target[cite: 1].
+This blueprint isn't an idealistic wish list-it is an engineering blueprint designed to ruthlessly eliminate friction, automate regulatory compliance, and drop onboarding churn below our 10% target[cite: 1].

 By re-engineering the touchpoints across the Customer, System, and Compliance swimlanes, this future-state workflow systematically replaces dead-ends with intelligent self-correcting feedback loops.
 It transforms verification from an administrative barrier into a competitive product advantage.